amirweiss15/academic-kickstart/content/project/ExtendedSeDJoCo/index.md

 The extended “Sequentially Drilled” Joint Congruence (SeDJoCo) transformation is a special joint matrix transformation, reminiscent of (but different from) classical joint diagonalization.
 Interestingly, it turns out that the Maximum Likelihood (ML) solution for the Independent Vector Analysis (IVA) problem with a Gaussian model takes the form of an extended SeDJoCo problem.

 This package contains five files: a (readme) detailed instruction file, two functions for an iterative solution of the extended SeDJoCo problem—iterative relaxations and Newton's method—and two scripts which demonstrate their operation.
-The first script solves a generic problem, while the second one demonstrate how it is used for the computation of the ML solution of a Gaussian IVA problem.
+The first script solves a generic problem, while the second one demonstrates how it is used for computation of the ML solution of a Gaussian IVA problem.
 For more details, see [1].

 To download the Matlab package, {{% staticref "files/MATLAB_Extended_SeDJoCo.zip" "newtab" %}}click here{{% /staticref %}}.

 ## **Related Papers** ##

 [1] **Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “[The Extended “Sequentially Drilled” Joint Congruence Transformation and its Application in Gaussian Independent Vector Analysis](https://ieeexplore.ieee.org/document/8027076)”, _IEEE Transactions on Signal Processing_, vol. 65, no. 23, pp. 1-13, Dec.
-2017. {{% staticref "files/MATLAB_Extended_SeDJoCo.zip" "newtab" %}} Matlab Package{{% /staticref %}}. [arXiv](https://arxiv.org/pdf/2008.13199.pdf)
+2017. [arXiv](https://arxiv.org/pdf/2008.13199.pdf)

 [2] **Weiss, A.**, Yeredor, A., Cheema, S. A. and Haardt, M., “[Performance Analysis of the Gaussian Quasi-Maximum Likelihood Approach for Independent Vector Analysis](https://ieeexplore.ieee.org/document/8426038)”, _IEEE Transactions on Signal Processing_, vol. 66, no. 19, pp. 5000-5013, Sept.
 2018. [arXiv](https://arxiv.org/pdf/2008.13189.pdf)